jpikl/rew/README.md

 Normalized path `p` is constructed using the following rules:

 - On Windows, all `/` separators are converted to `\\`.
-- Consecutive path separators are collapsed into one.
+- Consecutive directory separators are collapsed into one.
-- Non-root trailing path separator is removed.
+- Non-root trailing directory separator is removed.
 - Unnecessary current directory `.` components are removed.
 - Parent directory `..` components are resolved where possible.
 - Initial `..` components in an absolute path are dropped.